WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 ### Pixel density

 The pixel density per mm² is constant in a camera.
 They form a grid with a constant space between them.
-However, we cannot use the real pixel density directly because the focal length is not the same with the one in the eye.
+This density cannot be directly compared with the cone density because the focal length is not the same in the eye.
 One solution to get rid of this issue, is to work with densities per degree².

-To illustrate this part I used a 4K smartphone camera.
+To get the pixel density we need to get the focal length of the camera in pixel units.

 #### Estimate camera focal and field of view

-To find the pixel density we first need some details about the camera: its field of view, and its focal length in pixels.

 If like me, you cannot find the focal length of your camera nor the field of view, you can estimate it with the procedure below.